shell909090/doh/README.md

 1. Don't use Quad9.
 Wrong result means useless.
 2. I won't suggest Cloudflare.
 Not the best result.
 Don't use it unless running out of other options.
 3. Google/OpenDNS with udp (direct connect, will be interfered by the GFW).
+Find yourself a way to dodge the firewall.
 4. Google with edns-client-subnet (proxy needed).
+5. If you want tcp-tls, the first choice is Google (proxy needed in China), then Cloudflare (no proxy needed in China).
+6. If you want rfc8484, the only option here is Cloudflare.
+Don't use Quad9.

 # TODO

 * cache
 * record dns logs
-* DoHServer support google protocol